awsdocs/amazon-personalize-developer-guide/doc_source/working-with-training-metrics.md

 Calculation: 2/5
 Result: 0\.4000

 Now that you have evaluated your solution version, create a campaign by deploying the optimum solution version\.
-For more information, see [Creating a Campaign](campaigns.md)\.
+For more information, see [Creating a campaign](campaigns.md)\.

-## More Info<a name="metrics-see-also"></a>

-For a sample Jupyter notebook that shows you how to retrieve metrics based on hold\-out data, see [Personalize with temporal evaluation on hold\-out set](https://github.com/aws-samples/amazon-personalize-samples/blob/master/next_steps/core_use_cases/user_personalization/personalize_hrnn_metadata_example.ipynb)\.